6 things you need to know about Polestar

 The Polestar 2 is an electric sedan with a pair of motors that give it 408 horsepower, all-wheel drive, and 275 miles of range for around $45,000.
 It may look like a Volvo (for good reason: Polestar is Volvo's electric car division), but it's the company's first shot across the bow of the Tesla Model 3.
-Not coincidentally, the brand picked San Francisco's up-and-coming Dogpatch neighborhood, just a stone's through from Tesla's Palo Alto, California, headquarters, to introduce the Polestar 2 to the U.S. on Wednesday.
+Not coincidentally, the brand picked San Francisco's up-and-coming Dogpatch neighborhood, just a stone's throw from Tesla's Palo Alto, California, headquarters, to introduce the Polestar 2 to the U.S. on Wednesday.

-Motor Authority sat down with Polestar's chief designer, the brand's U.S.-market head, and representatives from tech partner Google to find out just what could make the 2—and Polestar—Tesla's fiercest competitor yet.
+Motor Authority sat down with Polestar's chief designer, the brand's U.S. head, and representatives from their tech partner Google to find out just what could make the 2—and Polestar—Tesla's fiercest competitor yet.

 Polestar 2